How World War II Spurred the Creation of the Flu Vaccine

 It’s hard to imagine a time when vaccines didn’t exist.
 However, up until the Second World War, they were few and far between.
-It wasn’t until the U.S. Army decided to collaborate with medical experts and industry professionals that a vaccine was developed to prevent one of the world’s most common illnesses: the flu.
+It wasn’t until the US Army decided to collaborate with medical experts and industry professionals that one was finally developed to prevent one of the world’s most common illnesses: the flu.

-Before WWII, those on the frontlines perished more from disease than injury.
-The situation was improved by slightly better sanitary conditions during World War I, but they still couldn’t prevent the spread of one of the deadliest illnesses of the twentieth century: the 1918 influenza pandemic.
-The flu pandemic caused an estimated 50 million deaths worldwide, and part of the reason for its spread were soldiers fighting in Europe.
+Before World War II, those serving on the frontlines perished more from disease than injury.
+The situation was improved with slightly better sanitary conditions during the First World War, but they still couldn’t prevent the spread of one of the deadliest illnesses of the 20th century: the 1918 influenza pandemic.

-WWI saw soldiers from across the world travel to Europe in an influx the continent had never before witnessed.
-This allowed for not only the introduction of new illnesses to the population but also their rapid spread.
-The U.S. Navy saw 40 percent of its members affected, while the Army wasn’t far behind with an infection rate of 36 percent.
+The pandemic caused an estimated 50 million deaths worldwide, and part of the reason for its spread was the fighting in Europe.
+The Great War saw soldiers from across the world travel to the continent in an influx it had never before witnessed.
+This allowed for not only the introduction of new illnesses to the population, but also their rapid spread – the US Navy saw about 40 percent of sailors affected, while the US Army wasn’t far behind, with an infection rate of 36 percent.

-WWII was the beginning of more epidemics across Europe.
-Diseases like diphtheria spread like wildfire, and the U.S. military realized it was losing more troops to illness than to fighting.
-This spurred a partnership between the Army, industry, and academia, allowing for unprecedented levels of innovation against wartime disease threats.
+World War II was the beginning of even more epidemics across Europe.
+The likes of diphtheria spread like wildfire, and the US military realized it was losing more troops to illness than to fighting.
+This spurred a partnership between the US Army, industry and academia, allowing for unprecedented levels of innovation against wartime disease threats.

-Ten vaccines were developed or improved during this time, with over one-third used to combat vaccine-preventable diseases.
-One vaccine protected against botulinum toxoid, created in response to false intelligence that the Germans had loaded their V-1 bombs with the toxin behind botulism.
-Another was the Japanese encephalitis vaccine, developed in preparation for the Allied landing in Japan.
+Ten vaccines were developed or improved during this time, with more than one-third used to combat preventable diseases.
+One protected against botulinum toxoid, created in response to false intelligence that the Germans had loaded their V-1 bombs with the toxin behind botulism.
+Another was the Japanese encephalitis vaccine, developed in preparation for an Allied landing in the country.

-In 1941, fearing another pandemic, the U.S. Army organized a commission.
-It was part of a much larger network of federal vaccine development programs, which had enlisted a slew of specialists in an attempt to target the flu, measles, and the mumps, among other diseases.
+In 1941, fearing another pandemic, the US Army organized a commission.
+It was part of a much larger network of federal vaccine development programs, which enlisted a slew of specialists, in an attempt to target the flu, measles and the mumps, among other diseases.

-The commission pulled together knowledge of how to isolate, grow and purify the flu virus so that the development of the vaccine could be fast-tracked.
-It was led by virologist Thomas Francis Jr., and scientists were able to work from home, allowing the military access to expertise and facilities located in the civilian sector.
+The commission pulled together knowledge of how to isolate, grow and purify the flu virus, so that the development of the vaccine could be fast-tracked.
+It was headed by virologist Thomas Francis, Jr. Scientists could work from home, affording the US military access to expertise and facilities in the civilian sector.

 Seeing it as part of their wartime duty, manufacturers offered to work with the commission for little-to-no profit.
 With the medical industry as an active partner, a new research format was formed, effectively turning scientific findings into actual working vaccines.